TanStack/virtual/docs/src/pages/docs/api.md

 - `paddingEnd: Integer`
   - Defaults to `0`
   - The amount of padding in pixels to add to the end of the virtual list
-  - `onScrollElement: React.useRef(DOMElement)`
-  - Optional
-  - Allows using a different element to bind the `onScroll` event to
-- `scrollOffsetFn: Function(event?: Event) => number`
-  - Optional
-  - This function, if passed, is called on scroll to get the scroll offset rather than using `parentRef`'s `width` or `height`
 - `keyExtractor: Function(index) => String | Integer`
   - Optional
   - This function receives the index of each item and should return the item's unique ID.